• Skip to primary navigation

 • Make sure your goat’s cheese is at room temperature for easy mixing.
 If you forgot it in the fridge until the last minute, feel free to zap it in the microwave in 10-second bursts until it is soft enough to stir.

 • Feel free to work ahead.
-This blueberry chevre spread should last for up to 10 days if covered in the refrigerator, or up to 3 months if frozen.
+This blueberry chevre spread should last for up to 10 days if covered in the refrigerator, or up to 3 months if frozen in an airtight container.

 Plate of crackers with blueberry goat cheese.